-When putting the time into creating a video, you want to make sure that the video is seen by as many people as possible, and not just that, but also making sure that those people are the right people for your service or product.
+When putting the time into creating a video, you want to make sure that the video is seen by as many of the right people as possible.
 Therefore, it is important to make sure that the video is well optimised.

 Here are our top 5 tips to optimise your YouTube channel to help ensure that it is being found by your target audience, and you are maximising the effectiveness of your videos as much as possible.